-The underwriters identified on the cover page hereof (the "Underwriters") have agreed to purchase the Series 2014 Bonds from the Authority at a price of \$\\\\\\ (which amount represents the principal amount of the Series 2014 Bonds, plus net original issue [premium/discount] of \$\\\\\\, less an underwriting discount of \$\\\\\\.
-The Underwriters may offer and sell the Series 2014 Bonds to certain dealers and others at prices lower than the public offering prices stated on the inside cover page hereof.
-The purchase contract provides that the

-Underwriters will purchase all of the Series 2014 Bonds, if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in the purchase contract.
+The underwriters identified on the cover page hereof (the "Underwriters") have agreed to purchase the Series 2017 Bonds from the Authority at a price of \$94,863,132.27 (which amount represents the principal amount of the Series 2017 Bonds, plus aggregate original issue premium of \$10,939,217.05, less an underwriting discount of \$456,084.78.
+The Underwriters may offer and sell the Series 2017 Bonds to certain dealers and others at prices lower than the public offering prices (or equivalent yields) stated on the inside cover page hereof.
+The purchase contract provides that the Underwriters will purchase all of the Series 2017 Bonds, if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in the purchase contract.

-In addition, certain of the Underwriters have entered into distribution agreements with other broker-dealers (that have not been designated by the Authority as Underwriters) for the distribution of the Series 2014 Bonds at the original issue prices.
+In addition, certain of the Underwriters have entered into distribution agreements with other broker-dealers (that have not been designated by the Authority as Underwriters) for the distribution of the Series 2017 Bonds at the original issue prices.
 Such agreements generally provide that the relevant Underwriter will share a portion of its underwriting compensation or selling concession with such broker-dealers.

-The Underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
-Certain of the Underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various investment banking services for the Authority for which they received or will receive customary fees and expenses.
+The Underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include sales and trading, commercial and investment banking, advisory, investment management, investment research, principal investment, hedging, market making, brokerage and other financial and non-financial activities and services.